-5.4.1 As stated above, SADC has developed, and is in the process of expanding, the regional settlement system called SIRESS which provides a cross-border settlement service for SADC countries.13 The service is available to banks which are participants in their respective domestic payment systems.
-The NPSD is the lead overseer of SIRESS and has concluded a cooperative oversight agreement with other SADC central banks for the purposes of SIRESS oversight.
+5.4.1 As stated above, SADC has developed, and is in the process of expanding, the SADC-RTGS, which provides a cross-border settlement service for SADC countries.10 The service is available to banks which are participants in their respective domestic payment systems.
+The NPSD is the lead overseer of the SADC-RTGS and has concluded a cooperative oversight agreement with other SADC central banks for the purposes of SADC-RTGS oversight.